bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

        ssh user:password@access.bitrise.io -p 13377

 And done!
 You should now be able to access the virtual machine where your build is running.

+### Remote access with screenshare

+1. Go to the build page.
+2. Click the `Rebuild with Remote Access` option.
+3. Open a screen share application.
+4. Fill out the requested fields of